ring-team/KarstNSim_Public/README.md

 ## Testing

-We provide here a synthetic dataset and instruction file in the correct format used for KarstNSim, which corresponds to inputs used to generate examples similar to those of figure 12 in **[insert DOI]** (see figure below).
+We provide here a synthetic dataset and instruction file in the correct format used for KarstNSim, which corresponds to inputs used to generate examples similar to those of figure 12 in **10.1016/j.jhydrol.2024.130878** (see figure below).
 By default the generated example is the homogeneous medium one.
 You can find those data in the Input_files folder.

 <img src="vadose_contexts_example.png" alt="Figure 12 (Gouy et al., 2023)" width="100%" align="center">